Disclosure

 Contributions to an employer-sponsored retirement plan may reduce or eliminate your eligibility for IRA deductions.
 That includes if you don’t have a 401(k) yourself, but your spouse does.

 The phase-out is based on your modified-adjusted gross income.
 If your income falls within the range, your deductions are reduced.
 If you exceed the range, you no longer qualify for IRA tax deductions.
+You can contribute after-tax funds to a nondeductible IRA, though.

 Less than $77,000 $77,000-$87,000 More than $87,001